 Dine at a Romantic Restaurant

-Even a hole-in-the-wall can be romantic if you're with the right person.
+Even a hole-in-the-wall restaurant can be romantic if you're with the right person.
 But when you really want to make an impression or toast an anniversary, Hartford has reliably romantic restaurants that should be on your radar.
 Cavey's in Manchester, Connecticut, serves elegant French cuisine in its downstairs restaurant (or Italian upstairs).
 A Hartford-area go-to place for romantic occasions since 1933, it's a candlelit, white tablecloth dining destination guaranteed to be unforgettable.
 Carbone's Ristorante in Hartford, a fixture since 1938, serves Italian fare with a similar air of old-world class and romance.
 Mill on the River in South Windsor is a picture-perfect Connecticut restaurant that's been voted "most romantic" in many polls over the years.
 Couples adore the river views and multicultural menu.
 There are hot, new restaurants that ooze romance, too.
 Treat yourselves to dinner at Present Company in Simsbury or Artisan in West Hartford.
 Looking for an intimate, unintimidating spot for a first date?
-Bin 228 Wine Bar in Hartford or Glastonbury is your best bet.
+Bin 228 Winebar in Hartford is your best bet.

 02 of 10